 Thanksgiving is a time for celebration and food, but if you have dogs in your home it can be difficult to keep them safe while enjoying your Thanksgiving meal.

-Here are some tips for keeping your dog safe during your Thanksgiving celebration!
+Here are some Thanksgiving safety tips to keep your dog safe this holiday season.

 This post may contain affiliate links.
 That means if you click on them and buy something, I may receive a small commission at no cost to you.
 Read my Disclaimer Policy to learn more.

-There are many traditional Thanksgiving foods that are dangerous for your dogs.
-Make sure to keep all foods out of dogs’ reach, especially the foods listed below.
+There are many traditional Thanksgiving holiday foods that are dangerous for your dogs.
+Make sure to keep all human foods out of your dogs’ reach, especially the foods listed below.

-The skin of the turkey is high in fat and because of that should not be given to your dog.
+Turkey skin is high in fat and because of that should not be given to your dog.
 Too much fat can cause stomach upset in your dog, and that’s not something you want to deal with during Thanksgiving dinner.

 Keep a close eye on the turkey once it is out of the oven or the roaster.
 I’ve heard multiple stories about dogs that have stolen a turkey that has been left on the counter to rest.